paixaop/node-sodium/docs/lowlevel api.md

 ### Security model

 The `crypto_secretbox` function is designed to meet the standard notions of privacy and authenticity for a secret-key authenticated-encryption scheme using nonces.
-For formal definitions see, e.g., Bellare and Namprempre, "Authenticated encryption: relations among notions and analysis of the generic composition paradigm," [Lecture Notes in Computer Science 1976 (2000), 531–545](http://www-cse.ucsd.edu/~mihir/papers/oem.html).
+For formal definitions see, e.g., Bellare and Namprempre, "Authenticated encryption: relations among notions and analysis of the generic composition paradigm, [Lecture Notes in Computer Science 1976 (2000), 531–545](http://www-cse.ucsd.edu/~mihir/papers/oem.html).

 Note that the length is not hidden.
 Note also that it is the caller's responsibility to ensure the uniqueness of nonces—for example, by using nonce 1 for the first message, nonce 2 for the second message, etc. Nonces are long enough that randomly generated nonces have negligible risk of collision.